snitha99/SQL_-Data-cleaning-and-EDA-Project/README.md

   SELECT company FROM layoff_staging2;
   ```

-  --the Crypto has multiple different variations.
-We need to standardize that - let's say all to Crypto
+  **The Crypto has multiple different variations.
+We need to standardize that - let's say all to Crypto**

   ```sql
   SELECT DISTINCT industry FROM layoff_staging2 ORDER BY 1;